GHDEVS/agent/docs/sources/operator/architecture.md

 ### Build the Hierarchy

-The hierarchy is built via label matching on the custom resources.
-Below is a graph illustrating the matching.
-The `GrafanaAgent` picks up the `MetricsInstance` and `LogsInstance` that match the labels `app.kubernetes.io/name: loki` and `app.kubernetes.io/instance: release-name`.
+Grafana Agent Operator builds the hierarchy using label matching on the custom resources.
+The following figure illustrates the matching.
+The `GrafanaAgent` picks up the `MetricsInstance` and `LogsInstance` that match the labels `app.kubernetes.io/name: loki` and `app.kubernetes.io/instance: release-name`, respectively.
 The instances pick up the resources the same way.

 <img src="../../assets/hierarchy.svg" alt="Hierarchy" />